pachyderm/docs/content/latest/reference/pachctl/pachctl_put_file.md

 # Put several files or URLs that are listed at URL.
 # NOTE this URL can reference local files, so it could cause you to put sensitive
-# files into your Pachyderm cluster.
+# files into your MLDM cluster.
 $ pachctl put file repo@branch -i http://host/path
 ```